Generalized Chern-Simons Modified Gravity in First-Order Formalism: CS Modified Gravity

 On the other hand, variation with respect to the coupling scalar field $\theta$ yields a constraint equation which is called Pontryagin constraint;

-This implies that the solutions of CS modified gravity must be of Petrov types $III$, $N$ and $O$ while the spacetimes of Petrov types $D$, $II$ and $I$ does not satisfy it \cite{Alexander Yunes rev}.
-So, the Schwarzschild, Robertson-Walker and gravitational wave space-times are solutions of the CS modified gravity.
+This implies that the solutions of CS modified gravity must be of Petrov types $III$, $N$ and $O$ \cite{Alexander Yunes rev}.
+Especially, the Schwarzschild, Robertson-Walker and gravitational wave space-times are solutions of the CS modified gravity.